Close

 Student Visas

 Student visas accommodate educational pursuits at recognized institutions in Tonga.
 Applicants must be aged 18 or over and provide written evidence of acceptance from an academic institution, proof that tuition fees have been paid, evidence of financial support from a sponsor, and a signed declaration from their previous school regarding grades, attendance, and conduct.
 Student visas are valid for up to one year and align with the study program duration.
+The application fee is TOP 137.

 Special Visa Categories